ThaminduR/identity-fraud-detection-sift/docs/config.md

 Once the connector is added successfully to WSO2 Identity Server, the Sift connector UI will be accessible from the Console, which enables developers to easily configure Sift for their organization by adding the API key.
 To do so,
-  1. In the WSO2 Console, go to `Login and Registration` section and click on `Sift Configuration`.
+  1. In the WSO2 Console, go to `Login and Registration` section and click on `Fraud Detection`.

 ![Configuring Sift in WSO2 Console](../images/wso2console.png)